NXJ-Diatoz/Rasa-Conversation-Bot/data/nlu.md

 ## intent:tell_issue
 - I have an issue with my order
-- I have an issue with my reservation
 - I have an issue with the delivery of my order
+- I have an issue with an order on the app
-- I have an issue with a restaurant
+- I have an issue with my delivery agent
 - I have an issue with a restaurant I booked
-- I have an issue with my table reservation
+- i have an issue with my order

 ## intent:explain_issue_Food
 - The [Burger](food_name) I had ordered is [spoilt](issue)
 - The [Flaxseed and sultana bread](food_name) ordered is [ruined](issue)